 The second piece of development rules is internal standards.
 For example:

 - Each line of code must follow PEP-8 rules.

 - Branch with a name “master” contains a stable version of a project.
 The source codes of a version which are currently in development must be in “develop” branch.
-Each experiment or feature implementation must previously be stored in separated branches.
+Each experiment or feature implementation must previously use separated branches.